Deasilsoft/a2j/README.md

        docker compose up --build -d

-### Using Only Docker
+### Using Only Docker (Production)

-1. Pull the image from Docker Hub with:
+1. Pull the image from Docker Hub.

        docker pull deasilsoft/a2j:latest

-2. Run the Docker container with:
+2. Run the Docker container.

-   #### For Development:

-       docker run -d --name a2j --env FLASK_ENV=development -p 5000:5000 -v ABSOLUTE_PATH_TO_RECORDS:/home/a2j/records deasilsoft/a2j:latest

-   #### For Production:

-       docker run -d --name a2j --env FLASK_ENV=production -v ABSOLUTE_PATH_TO_RECORDS:/home/a2j/records --restart always deasilsoft/a2j:latest
+       docker run -d --name a2j -v ABSOLUTE_PATH_TO_RECORDS:/home/a2j/records --restart always deasilsoft/a2j:latest

 *Remember to replace **ABSOLUTE_PATH_TO_RECORDS** with your own value.*